Idaho health board meeting halted after 'intense protests'

 “Our first priority is to maintain safety and public order.
 Officers are currently monitoring the crowd and responding to reports of additional incidents in the city,” the department wrote.

+Instead, Little's spokeswoman Emily Callihan said Little “will continue to support those local leaders who, in consultation with medical experts, make tough decisions to protect our citizens against COVID-19.”

+She also pointed out the governor's statewide orders that require physical distancing at gatherings, limit public and private gatherings to 10 people (except for religious or political events), require patrons to be seated at bars and restaurants and require masks at long term-care facilities.

-Board members had been scheduled to hear from local health professionals on the impact of the pandemic before making the vote.
-Last week, regional hospital officials warned that they were so overwhelmed by high numbers of coronavirus patients — and by health care staffers unable to work because they have contracted the virus — that the state could be forced to implement “crisis standards of care” by the end of the month or early January.
-Crisis standards of care are designed to ensure that the patients most likely to survive COVID-19 are given access to potentially life-saving treatment when there aren’t enough medical workers, hospital beds or medical equipment.
+Last week, regional hospital officials warned that they were so overwhelmed by high numbers of coronavirus patients — and by health care staffers unable to work because they are sick — that the state could be forced to implement “crisis standards of care” within the next month.
+Crisis standards of care are designed to ensure that the patients most likely to survive COVID-19 are given access to potentially life-saving treatment when there isn't enough to go around.

 The draft mask order is designed to slow the spread of the virus so that the health care system isn't overwhelmed.
 If approved, the order would allow youth and adult sports to continue, and would allow visits to long-term care facilities in some situations.
 Failing to comply with the mask mandate would result in a misdemeanor, but it includes exceptions for those who have trouble breathing, young children and others.